Holiday seasons contribute 13.4% sales compared to total holiday retail sales in the United States- Statista, 2019

 57% of UK shoppers did not purchase after they faced a poor return experience- Parcel and Postal International technology survey, 2019.

 Logistics providers should equip their businesses with a stable and cost-efficient return policy.
-This is important because returns form an important part of the customer experience promise.
+This is important because returns are important to the customer experience promise.
 Returns are crucial to building customer loyalty.

 Improper handling of returns can reduce your profit margins drastically.
 Automating the logistics process can help in processing the returns quicker using fewer resources.